emartini/redux-react-webpack-boilerplate/README.md

 ### Testing

-Tests should be kept in each component directory.
+Tests should be kept in each component directory and are suffixed by `.test.js`.

 ```
 app
 ├── components
 │    └── HelloWorld
 │       ├── tests
-│       │   └── index.js
+│       │   └── index.test.js
 │       ├── index.js
 │       └── styles.css
 └── containers